Botswana: Offshore Legal and Tax Regimes

 - capital raising.

-The legislation establishes an IFSC Certification Committee which makes recommendations to the Minister of Finance and Development Planning for the issuance of a tax certificate valid until 2020.
+The legislation establishes an IFSC certification committee which makes recommendations to the Minister of Finance and Development Planning for the issuance of a tax certificate valid until 2020.
+When considering an application for a certificate, the committee will examine:

-- the number of Botswana citizens who will be employed in relation to the approved operation and the capacities in which they will be employed;
+- the number of Botswanan citizens who will be employed in relation to the approved operation and the capacities in which they will be employed;

 - facilities proposed for the training and imparting of skills to citizens;

-- provisions made for the eventual replacement of non-resident employees by Botswana citizens;
+- provisions made for the eventual replacement of non-resident employees by Botswanan citizens;

 - provision made for the participation by Botswana citizens in the management of the business.